lijieumn/argus-distribution/README.md

 ### Character examples (5 examples in total, under 5 repositories 'Arabesque', 'Clubbing', 'HipHop', 'Shawl', and 'Twist'):

 Each repository contains between 2 and 4 files corresponding to variations of friction coefficients. **IMPORTANT:** To run the character examples, you need to have access to the corresponding character meshes (garment mesh + character motion mesh sequence), which are under private Inria license.

-* For ACM replicability stamp reviewers: a private link has been provided to the reviewer(s) to download these files.
-These files should only be used for reviewing purposes.
-* For regular users: please contact [laurence.boissieux@inria.fr](mailto:laurence.boissieux@inria.fr) and [florence.descoubes@inria.fr](mailto:florence.descoubes@inria.fr) to obtain a license.
+Please contact [laurence.boissieux@inria.fr](mailto:laurence.boissieux@inria.fr) and [florence.descoubes@inria.fr](mailto:florence.descoubes@inria.fr) to obtain a license.

 Once you've downloaded the archive `data_private_license.tar.gz`, please place it in the Argus root directory and follow these commands (under the Argus root directory as well):